+Table 1 Bill of materials

 Ordered at: 30/03/2021

-There are a lot of smd (Surface-mounted device) component’s instead of true hold components because of the size.
-Smd components take less space than true hold components.
+There are a lot of Surface-mounted devices ( SMDs ) instead of through hole components because of the size.
+SMDs take less space than through hole components.

-Then I also used the K-LC5 for the radar transceiver because it’s a low budget and low voltage transceiver.
+Then the K-LC5 is used as radar transceiver because it is a low budget and low voltage hyphen transceiver.
 Compared to the other transceivers its small and has a great detection range for the size of it.

-For the power supply there is a 9V battery that supplies the displays.
-Also can a 12V battery be used for this project.
-First there is a part that makes 5V for the radar transceiver.
+For the power supply there is a 9V battery that supplies power to the displays.
+A 12V Battery is also an option for this project.
+First there is a part that generates 5V for the radar transceiver.
 Secondly there is a 3.3V supply supplied by IC4 or IC11, this is for IC1 and the oscillator.
 Third there is IC5.
 IC5 generates a low-noise 3V.
 This supplies the opamps and the ADC.

-The DSPIC33EP128GP502-I/SS needs to be programmed this is done with Microchip’s X IDE for programming and debugging, this can be downloaded here.
-It is a free to use program for microchips.
-Then XC16 is used as compiler for the program, this can be downloaded here.
+The DSPIC33EP128GP502-I/SS needs to be programmed.
+This is done with Microchip’s X IDE for programming and debugging.
+It is an open source program for microchips.
+Then XC16 is used as compiler for the program.
 It supports the dsPIC family.
-The program for this project, this can be downloaded here.
-Then also a library is needed to make the program word, this can be downloaded here.
+Then also a library is needed to make the program word.

-[Give an overview of the materials and the methods you used:

-Materials: the components for the device

-Which materials (i.e. hardware and software) did you use and did you compare?

-Which materials were not useful and why not?
-Use proper, objective evaluation criteria.

-Add the Bill of Materials including an indication of the price, supplier name and delivery date (table in English!)

-Methods: specific tools and procedures you use to collect and analyze data (for example, experiments, datasheets…)

-Include a schematic representation (i.e. flowdiagram) and explain this representation by providing a step by step overview of the design process, production process and testing process (including a description of the mechanical design).

-+/- 500 words]